jacksonc4/CS308/README.md

 Description
 ---

-The files in this repository will set up essential utilities on your AWS instances for an intercommunicating cluster of AWS nodes.
+This repository will guide you through the steps necessary to create and test a multi-regional cluster of AWS nodes running the NoSQL database Cassandra.

-Service Set-up
+Instance Set-up
 ---
 >  **Note:** An odd number of AWS instances is recommended for this setup to maintain a quorum number of nodes.